carpentries-incubator/ml4bio-workshop/_episodes/01-introduction.md

 {: .callout}

 Our dataset has labeled data, so our classification is a __supervised machine learning__ task.
+_Comment: Classification has not been defined yet.
+Add Classification and Regression to definitions above as examples?
+Add Clustering as unsupervised example?_
 There are different types of machine learning algorithms - supervised learning and __unsupervised learning__ are the main two.
 In this workshop, we focus on supervised learning __algorithms__.